exscape/plex-hide-spoilers/README.md

 A nice way to use the script is together with **[Tautulli](https://tautulli.com/)**, which allows you to run scripts on certain Plex events.
 I have it set up to run on "Watched", "Recently added" and (because why not) "Plex Server Back Up".

-Under the "Arguments" tab, you can leave everything empty, except for Watched where I recommend using "\<episode\>--also-unhide plex://episode/{plex\_id}\</episode\>" instead.
+Under the "Arguments" tab, you can leave everything empty, except for Watched where I recommend using "\<episode\>--also-unhide plex://episode/{plex\_id}\</episode\>\<movie\>--also-unhide plex://movie/{plex\_id}\</movie\>" instead.
-There can be a race condition where Tautulli considers the episode watched and calls the script, but Plex has not marked it as watched, and so the script won't do anything.
+There can be a race condition where Tautulli considers the item watched and calls the script, but Plex has not marked it as watched, and so the script won't do anything.
 With the extra --also-unhide argument, the episode summary will be restored anyway.

 ## With Windows Task Scheduler